 I learned about our planned activity to El Caminito Del Rel about 2 days before we were leaving so in my excitement I researched a little only to find out that it had been repaired so I would not be needed any of my climbing gear never the less I was still reeling in excitement of the thought of exploring a dizzying trail on the cliff edges of that were in use since 1921.

 About El Caminito Del Rey

-El Caminito del Rey translates to The King’s Little Pathway.
+El Caminito del Rey translates to The King’s Little Pathway among many cool interesting facts about Spain.
 Its a walking trail pinned along the narrow gorge in El Chorro’s in the province or Malaga.
 The trail runs for about 7 Kilometers, but depending on where you start can be 5 km.
 The cliff-hanging path is about 3 km.
 It was as a supply route for remote mining operations.
 Following decades of erosion of the original metal frames that formed the path, had left the walkway in a state of disrepair; the recent deaths of 5 climbers finally brought to the trail the refurbishment it so desperately needed.
 The trail closed off for refurbishment before being re-opened in 2015.

 The start of the walk in El Chorro with beautiful scenery from the small town where we parked the car for the day.

 A short cut straight through the mountain to walk to the start of the trail.

 Is El Caminito Del Rey dangerous?
 For a place that was opened in 1921 with little maintenance, as expected its condition and safety dwindled with each passing year.
 Like many dangerous climbing routes, you know one slip out and you are seeing the white light.
 There were many deaths on the original route.
 The missing parts on the trail and the big gaping holes didn’t help much.
 Spain closed it off for maintenance and restoration and reopened in early last year.